 After first applying for admission to MWSC, applicants for Federal, State and most College financial aid opportunities must complete the Free Application for Federal Student Aid application.
-(FAFSA) Exceptions to this requirement are noted in the detailed description of financial aid opportunities.
+(FAFSA) Exceptions to this requirement are noted in the detailed description of financial aid opportunities found in the Financial Aid & Scholarship Guide.